anavarro9731/soap/src/readme.md

 ### Infrastructure
 Push the new initial commit which should be waiting locally to build the Azure infrastructure.
-From a POSH prompt in the repo root run:
+From a PWSH prompt in the repo root run:
 ```
 git push
 ```